 6. Monthly Revenue Goals

-Monthly revenue goals mean the amount of revenue you want to earn generally in a month.
-Some months can be higher than others
+Monthly revenue goals is the amount of revenue you want to earn generally in a month.
+This varies between months.

 7. Financial Projections